B3Partners/docker-backup/README.md

 - [ ] Push backup metrics to Prometheus (which databases, success/fail, full and compressed size, duration, upload stats) for alerts and dashboard in Grafana or similar
-- [ ] Don't start new job when old one still running (only problem with short schedule or if job hangs)
+- [ ] Don't start a new job when the old one is still running (only a problem with a short schedule or if the job hangs)

 # Won't fix

-- Run as non-root user.
+- Run as a non-root user.
 The script uses `apt` to install the correct PostgreSQL client, and may need permissions to read mounted directories to back up.